ryw-stats/ryw-stats.github.io/_pages/about.md

 Work Experience
 ========
+* Assistant Professor in the Department of Statistics and Data Science, Tsinghua University, Sept 2026 ~ present
-* Postdoctoral Fellow in the Department of Biostatistics, Harvard University, Sept 2022 ~ present
+* Postdoctoral Fellow in the Department of Biostatistics, Harvard University, Sept 2022 ~ Aug 2026

 Education
 ======